Racery’s virtual race platform hosts turnkey virtual challenges for companies, nonprofits and groups.

 - up to 3 admins

-- three hours of phone support for the race sponsor’s project manager
+- three phone consults, up to 180 minutes with the race sponsor’s project manager

 International: >$35,000 in prepaid racer fees

 - free 50-person 4-day warm up race (train and excite potential ambassadors before your big event!)

 - private labeling (customize the map’s palette and replace Racery’s logo)

 - custom homepage (serve new arrivals a branded splash registration page)

 - API access (pull real time data directly from Racery’s database)